phetsims/graphing-quadratics/doc/implementation-notes.md

 Sim-specific query parameters are documented in [GQQueryParameters](https://github.com/phetsims/graphing-quadratics/blob/main/js/common/GQQueryParameters.ts).

-**Assertions**: The implementation makes liberal use of `assert` to verify pre/post assumptions and perform argument validation.
+**Assertions**: The implementation makes liberal use of `affirm` to verify pre/post assumptions and perform argument validation.
 If you are making modifications to this sim, do so with assertions enabled via the `ea` query parameter.

-**Memory management**: Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose`, etc. are generally not needed.
+**Memory management**: `isDisposable: false` is used to identify classes that do not support `dispose`.
+Unless otherwise documented in the source code, assume that `unlink`, `removeListener`, `dispose`, etc. are generally not needed.
 Most object instances exist for the lifetime of the sim.
 The exception is `QuadraticNode` for the saved curve.

 ## Related simulations

-This sim reuses a very small number of model and view components from Graphing Lines.
-Search for "GRAPHING_LINES/" to identify what is reused.
+This sim reuses a small amount of code from the **Graphing Lines** simulation.
+Search for "graphing-lines/" to identify what is reused.

 ## Model